 The primary objective of this study is to investigate the potential link between poor water quality and air quality in the southern San Diego region.

-Here is what we will be doing:
+Here is what we are doing:

 Haga clic aquí para la versión en español